6 Skin Conditions That Cause Bumps Under Eyes Not Milia?

 Chalazion Treatment

-• Keep the area clean with a gentle cleanser, that is free from harsh irritating chemicals.
+• Keep the area clean with a gentle cleanser that is free from harsh, irritating chemicals.

-• Contact an eye care specialist they may prescribe medications and may eventually drain the nodule through an incision.
+• Contact an eye care specialist; they may prescribe medications and may eventually drain the nodule through an incision.

 3. Syringoma

-Syringoma is a skin condition that can cause groups or clusters of small bumps to appear on the skin.
-These are usually yellow or skin-colored.
-These bumps look similar to papules.
 It is more common in women than it is in men.
 And people who have Down syndrome are more likely to experience it.

 • A bump around 1 to 3 millimeters.

-• Bumps appear in groups
+• Appear in groups

 • Fleshy papules